 Many find Thanksgiving to be one of the happiest U.S. holidays of the year, and it turns out there’s a science to that: Happiness is all about the gratitude attitude.
 According to psychologists Alex Wood, Jeffrey Froh, and Adam Geraghty, habitually focusing on the positive aspects of life is strongly related to all aspects of well-being.
 We can proactively practice behaviors that make us happier.
 This includes doing things to increase gratitude, such as keeping a list of things you’re grateful for (a “gratitude journal”) or writing a letter to someone who has changed your life for the better and delivering it in person.
 These actions increase feelings of happiness and optimism among people compared to those who don’t do them.
 So, the next time you’re drooling over a Thanksgiving turkey, remember to be grateful for it!

 Happiness Isn’t a Choice

 Our brains search for problems

 Part of the collection of survival skills we’ve amassed over the millennia includes defending against environmental threats.
 We are constantly, subconsciously scanning for problems in our immediate surroundings to recognize potential threats and avoid danger, and we release cortisol when we find these threats.
 Cortisol is the “stress hormone” that our bodies automatically produce when we’re faced with warning signs that our needs are in danger of not being met.
 Because of this, we can and do consistently feel pain and discomfort by simply going outside and interacting with the world.
-This is especially the case in our era of 24-hour news cycles that constantly show and tell us of school shootings, natural disasters and ongoing political discord.
+This is especially the case in our era of 24-hour news cycles that constantly show and tell us of school shootings, natural disasters, global pandemics, and ongoing political discord.

 Money buys security